Insight

 Conclusion

 Recruiting according to company values is a powerful lever for maintaining and strengthening corporate identity.
-The example of EASI shows that this approach can lead to high employee satisfaction, better team cohesion, and sustainable organizational success.
+The example of Easi shows that this approach can lead to high employee satisfaction, better team cohesion, and sustainable organizational success.
 By adopting value-based recruitment practices and using tools to assess corporate culture and leadership, companies can create a work environment that attracts and retains the best talent.

 Ready to discover how your leadership and corporate culture align with your company's values?